Fernando Dente: Early life

 Fernando has three brothers: Guido, Lucas and Thomas Dente.
 Since his childhood, Fernando has two great passions: riding, and musical comedy.
 He studied at the Colegio La Salle in the neighborhood of Flores (in Buenos Aires) and was trained in musical theater and comedy with Hugo Midon (1944–2011).
 In 2009 his mother, Ada Rizzuti died.
-Later in March 2014, his father Joseph died as well.
+Later in March 2014, his father José died as well.

 Career in Film and Television

 High School Musical: The Selection

 In 2007, Fernando joined the group of twenty selected from 26,000 applicants, who would participate in the reality High School Musical: Selection.
 This cycle was intended to choose the players for the local film adaptation of Disney High School Musical, High School Musical: El Desafio.
 On Sunday, October 21, 2007, the end of the cycle took place, in which both Fernando Dente and Agustina Vera became the winners of the cycle after beating Gaston Vietto and Sofia Aguero Petros, earning the right to star Troy and Gabriella in the national version of the film.